Wecasa Terms and Conditions

 10. Wecasa's Responsibility

-10.1 Wecasa’s liability to CUSTOMERS
+10.1 Wecasa’s Liability to Customers

 Wecasa is an operator of an online platform and is not responsible to Customers for a Partner’s provision of At-home Services.
 This is detailed further below.